function 『return_type』 function_name(『parameter1_type parameter1_name, ..., parameterN_type parameterN_name』)

 , but the names can be reused in other functions or procedures.

 Numeric, string, and alphanumeric variables are local to the function.
-That is, if a variable is passed as a parameter, its value in the rest of the application will not be changed by actions within the function (this is called "pass by value").
-On the other hand, arrays, lists, and file handlers passed as parameters refer to the source variable and interactions on the variable affect the source variable (this is called "pass by reference").
+That is, if a variable is passed as an argument, its value in the rest of the application will not be changed by actions within the function (this is called "pass by value").
+On the other hand, objects

 Other than arrays, parameters are defined the same way you would in other parts of logic.
 However, with arrays, you do not define the size of the array because the array will match the size of the array passed as an argument.
 By default, an array is one-dimensional.
 To specify more than one dimension, use parentheses with the number of dimensions specified using commas.
 For example, a three-dimensional array must include (,,)